-- KVH must be notified of the intention to use this pathway to move plant material and will provide any necessary permissions associated with the movement of plant material under the NPMP. - Plants must be stage 3 (rooting) in vitro cultures.
-The stages of TC plants are as follows; Stage 1 (initiation) explant taken directly from in vivo mother plant, Stage 2 (multiplication) plants in tissue culture being multiplied to rapidly increase plant numbers, Stage 3 (rooted) plants being prepared for deflasking including rooting and hardening off of plants. - Shoots of established stage 3 in vitro cultures growing in a containment facility are transferred to peptone supplemented medium (3g/L) and grown on this medium for at least a week.
-If shoots are contaminated with Psa (and some other bacteria) there will be rapid growth of bacteria onto the growing medium.
-Shoots that show no contamination can be separated from other shoots, transferred to fresh medium and propagated further; clean shoots can become the mother plants from which all other plant material is derived.
-The mother plant(s) is moved as a single plant to a new culture vessel.
-Shoots showing contamination are discarded. - Details of all plants subsequently propagated from the mother plant are to be recorded such that every individual shoot can be traced back to its mother plant.
-If a mother plant is identified as Psa-free at this step, all of its progeny are assigned a tentative Psa-free status. - Plants will need to be propagated in vitro for at least three 4-6 week culture cycles (cycle length may be genotype dependent), with peptone screening at the end of each cycle.
-Any contaminated lines will be discarded. - For additional confidence in the Psa screening, samples from the base of tissue culture propagated plants are screened by PCR, at a KVH approached facility, after the final peptone screening. - After the designated number of screening cycles, in which ALL plants derived from a given mother plant are found free of Psa these plants may be transferred to a Psa quarantine greenhouse (see definition and requirements in Section 3.2 below).
+- KVH must be notified of the intention to use this pathway to move plant material and will provide any necessary permissions associated with the movement of plant material under the NPMP - Plants eligible for movement must be stage 3 (rooting) in vitro cultures ready to be deflasked and have an in vitro Psa-free status.
+The stages of TC plants are as follows; Stage 1 (initiation) explant taken directly from in vivo mother plant, Stage 2 (multiplication) plants in tissue culture being multiplied to rapidly increase plant numbers, Stage 3 (rooted) plants being prepared for deflasking including rooting and hardening off of plants. - Psa free mother plants can only be identified from shoots of established stage 2 in vitro cultures growing in a PC2 containment facility.
+Potential mother plants for propagation of tentative Psa-free status progeny will be transferred as individual shoots to culture vessels (one shoot per culture vessel) and labelled in such a way that each shoot and its derived shoots can be traced to their origin.
+The basal 5-10 mm of the labelled shoot (the oldest part of the plant and considered most likely to harbour any bacteria) will be excised, labelled so it can be traced back to its originating shoot, transferred individually to a culture vessel with peptone supplemented medium (3g/L) and incubated for at least seven days.
+After visual screening for bacterial growth at seven days, the bases of shoots showing no visible contamination will be sent to a KVH approved facility for PCR testing (KPCS PCR nursery testing using Rees George primers to detect all strains of Psa).
+The shoots from shoot bases that remained visibly clean and return a non-detected PCR test for Psa will be classified as mother plants.
+Shoots and culture vessels with visual contamination or positive PCR test results, will be destroyed by autoclaving.

+- Details of all plants subsequently propagated from the mother plant are to be recorded such that every individual shoot can be traced back to its mother plant.
+If a mother plant is identified as Psa-free at this step, all of its progeny are assigned a tentative Psa-free status. - Tentative Psa-free plants derived from the mother plants will be propagated in vitro for at least another two 4-6-week culture cycles (cycle length may be genotype dependent), with peptone screening (one week) of shoot bases at the end of each cycle or a minimum of two culture cycles.
+The entire lineage from a mother plant of any plants found to be contaminated with Psa will be discarded. - Following the completion of the third peptone screening test in which ALL plants from a given mother plant are found free of Psa these plants will be assigned an "in vitro Psa-free status" and may proceed to Stage 3 (rooting) TC in preparation for deflasking. - Application will be made to KVH and MPI for approval to transfer these plants to a Psa quarantine greenhouse (see definition and requirements in Section 3.2 below).